 The “secret” in HIIT lies in the effect that it has on your body and its need for oxygen.
 Since the work periods are performed at a very high intensity, your body requires more oxygen than usual and quickly ends up in an “oxygen deficit.”
 Once the high-intenstiy interval is over, your body is left working hard to make up this oxygen shortage.
 In fact, your body will continue to work (a.k.a. burn calories) long after you exercise session is complete.
 This process is called the EPOC (Excess Post Oxygen Consumption), and is the primary reason you’re able to burn more calories in a shorter amount of time when you perform such intense interval training.
 While most people are having tremendous success with HIIT, others are not reaping the results they're expecting.
 There's 2 major mistakes I see people making with their HIIT workouts - here's how to fix them.

-HIIT mistake #1: not enough recovery
+HIIT mistake #1: training every day

 The whole purpose of HIIT is to have intense periods of exercise followed by adequate periods of rest.
 Each part of this equation is just as important as the other.
 If you neglect your rest periods, you’re not honouring the recovery part of the process and your overall workout will suffer.
 Working harder and longer is certainly NOT true when it comes to HIIT.
 For example, let’s say that you’ve decided you want to incorporate burpees into your HIIT workout.
 You go all-out on the burpees for 40 seconds, and now it’s time for your rest period.
 The rest period of a HIIT working doesn’t equate to sitting down and literally resting.
 Your goal is to keep moving, but to do so at a lower intensity.
 However, being the go-getter that you are, you might be thinking, “I wanna get the most out of this workout, so I’m going to do some squats while I’m resting.”
 Little did you know, this can actually hinder your workout.
 Squats require a high energy expenditure and therefore you’re not going to be fully rested by the time the next bout of high-intensity exercise rolls around.
 You simple did not recover adequately.